gbmhunter/blog/README.md

 The preferred file format for all images (diagrams and photos) is `.webp`.
 This is because it is a modern format that provides good compression and quality.

+1280x720px images are recommended for use as page cover images.

 Aspect ratios:

+* 1:1 (1.0) - Square
 * 4:3 - Traditional
 * 3:2 (1.5) - Common
 * 16:9 (1.78) - Common landscape.
 Common pixel size is 1280x720 (HD).